 Logistics and Freight Updates

-We continue to monitor the U.S. and global freight markets to understand trends that could potentially impact material lead times, freight costs and the price for finished goods.
+Border States continues to monitor the U.S. and global freight markets to understand trends that could potentially impact material lead times, freight costs and the cost of goods and services.

 Raw Material (Commodity) Updates